awsdocs/aws-cdk-guide/v2/multiple_languages.md

 Python doesn't use a `new` keyword when instantiating a class\.
 The properties argument is represented using keyword arguments, and the arguments are named using `snake_case`\.

-If a props value is itself a bundle of attributes, it is represented by a class named after the property, which accepts keyword arguments for the sub\-properties\.
+If a props value is itself a bundle of attributes, it is represented by a class named after the property, which accepts keyword arguments for the subproperties\.

 In Python, the current instance is passed to methods as the first argument, which is named `self` by convention\.